Imperial Japanese Army: Russo-Japanese War

 The Russo–Japanese War (1904–1905) was the result of tensions between Russia and Japan, grown largely out of rival imperialist ambitions toward Manchuria and Korea.
 The Japanese army inflicted severe losses against the Russians; however, they were not able to deal a decisive blow to the Russian armies.
 Over-reliance on infantry led to large casualties among Japanese forces, especially during the siege of Port Arthur.

+In 1902, the English, who like the Japanese after their war with China, had found themselves isolated owing to European condemnation for waging war on the Boers in South Africa, were only too happy to sign a defensive alliance with Japan.
+A condition of this treaty was that England would go to war with any country that joined Russia in a war against Japan.
+To add more weight to Japanese security, the American president, Theodore Roosevelt, gave a firm warning to France and Germany that any further bullying on their part towards Japan would result in America coming out firmly on her side.

+Confronted by the proposition of having no allies, and the possibility of incurring the wrath of both America and Britain, the Tsar Nicholas II agreed to a staged withdrawal of his forces from Manchuria.
+By 1903 however this had been watered down with Russian troops still remaining ostensibly to guard their newly constructed railways, and also by the creation of the Russian Far East Timber Company which saw the potential of lucrative lumber concessions along the borders of Korea and China.

 World War I

 The Empire of Japan entered the war on the Entente side.
-Although tentative plans were made to send an expeditionary force of between 100,000 and 500,000 men to France, ultimately the only action in which the Imperial Japanese Army was involved was the careful and well executed attack on the German concession of Qingdao in 1914.
+Although tentative plans were made to send an expeditionary force of between 100,000 and 500,000 men to fight in France on the Western Front, ultimately among the few actions in which the Imperial Japanese Army was involved was the careful and well executed attack on the German concession of Qingdao in 1914 and the seizure of various other small German islands and colonies.